d-ronnqvist/d-ronnqvist.github.com/_posts/2013-10-20-controlling-animation-timing.md

 Controlling an animation like that is a nice little detail to add to your application and you can do some advanced group animations like this one without writing crazy amounts of code.
-I haven't show it here but you can do the same kind of control with a gesture recognizer.
+I didn't show it here but you can do the same kind of control with a gesture recognizer or any other direct control mechanism.

+The sample pull-to-refresh project shown above can be found [on GitHub][samplecode].

 [^fun]: Fun fact: a negative speed (like -1) will cause the animation to go backwards in "time".